msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Change Safe Harbor to be limited to the Sunzi's Sensors and Line of Sight.
   * Sunzi is a warping teleportation presence on the battlefield.
 This will require Sunzi to position itself sensibly to maximize its potential.
+* Change Anchor to only be immunity to involuntary teleportation.
 * Change Blink Anchor to always consume a charge, and require a reaction to activate.
 Unwilling characters may ignore this on a successful Engineering save.
   * Blink Anchor carries guaranteed, immense power for very little cost.
 This change forces Sunzi to be particular about when to activate Blink Anchor and gives NPCs a chance to resist its effect.
+* Change Art of War to be an Efficient reaction that teleports a single enemy or ally three spaces.

 #### Accelerate